awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 To filter by multiple datasets, chain multiple expressions together using a pipe separator \(`|`\)\.
 Each expression is first evaluated independently and the result is a union of the two results\.

 The following example includes two expressions\.
-The first includes items in a genre that you specify when you get recommendations using the `$GENRE` parameter\.
+The first includes only items with a genre that you specify when you get recommendations using the `$GENRE` parameter\.
 The second excludes items that the user has clicked or streamed\.
-Recommendations will include items with a genre that you specify when you get recommendations, but only items that have not have been clicked or streamed\.
+Recommendations will include only items with a genre that you specify when you get recommendations, but only items that have not have been clicked or streamed\.

 ```
 INCLUDE ItemID WHERE Items.GENRE IN ($GENRE) | EXCLUDE ItemID WHERE Interactions.EVENT_TYPE IN ("click", "stream")